 Possibly the greatest of all avian flyers, Swifts are true masters of their aerial environment.
-But the number of these birds returning from Africa each summer to breed in the Isle of Man appears to be rapidly declining.
+But the number of these birds returning from Africa each summer to breed across the British Isles appears to be rapidly declining.

 - Learn more about where Swifts nest and feed on the Isle of Man

 - Assess the breeding population and monitor its fortunes

 - Optimise the number of nesting opportunities around the island for the species

 - Raise awareness and appreciation of this amazing creature and its incredible feats

 |See this special note about looking after grounded or injured Swifts >>|

 Do you know where Swifts nest on the Isle of Man?